Email FacebookTwitterMenu burgerClose thin

 If you prefer to put your funds directly into your checking account, you can deposit a money order instead of cashing it.
 Banks usually accept post office money orders like they would a regular check at branches, ATMs or even on a mobile app.
 Money orders from other sources may need to be deposited at a branch.

 Just make sure you have an actual checking account with the bank.
-Most banks won’t allow you to deposit money orders into the checkless checking accounts they’re beginning to offer these days.
+Most banks won’t allow you to deposit money orders into a checkless checking account, however.
 You may also run into issues depositing or obtaining a money order through a mobile only bank.

 Bottom Line